eformat/argocd-team-topologies/README.md

 ### Don't deploy Platform ArgoCD, Namespaced ArgoCD per Team

-In this pattern the ops-sre instance is not required.
+In this pattern the ops-sre instance is not deployed.

 ![images/namespaced-team-argo.png](images/namespaced-team-argo.png)